Accreditation of commencing services

 The decision process

-The Commission will decide whether to accredit or not accredit a commencing service within 16 days of receiving an application.
+The Commission will decide whether to accredit or not accredit a commencing service within 16 days of receiving a valid application.
 In making a decision, the Commission must take into account:

 - the application